ValveSoftware/counter-strike_rules_and_regs/major-supplemental-rulebook.md

 ### Regional Standing
 Teams in each world region are sorted via Valve Regional Standing (VRS).
 The three VRS regions are EU, Americas, and Asia, and these three lists are used for the purposes of invitation.
 A global version of the VRS is used only for the [pre-event seeding](#Pre-event-Seeding) of stages, after invitations have been accepted.

-If a team is invited to participate in a stage of the event based on their Regional Standing, at least three out of the five members of the core roster (the five players indicated in the Regional Standing) must accept the invitation and the resulting roster must satisfy the original regional criteria, otherwise the invitation will be extended to the next-highest ranked roster in the region.
+If a team is invited to participate in a stage of the event based on their Regional Standing, at least three out of the five members of the core roster (the five players indicated in the Regional Standing) must accept the invitation and the resulting roster must satisfy the invitation's [Regional Assignment](#regional-assignments), otherwise the invitation will be extended to the next-highest ranked roster in the region.

 <a id="regional-assignments"></a>
 #### Team Regional Assignment

-A team’s region is determined by the region of the VRS from which they have been invited.
+A team's Regional Assignment is the region represented by the majority of its players.
+In the case of a tie, their Regional Assignment is the region with greater representation in the Major (i.e., Europe, then Americas, then Asia).

 #### Invitation Process
 Invitations will be sent to intact teams, per the [invitation](#Invitations) requirements above.

 Invitations are first sent to teams invited to participate in Stage 3.
 Then invitations are sent to teams invited to Stage 2.
-Finally, invitations are sent to teams invited to the MRQs.
+Finally, invitations are sent to teams invited to Stage 1.

 If a team declines an invitation, or is no longer intact, they do not participate in the Major and the next-highest ranked team receives their invitation.
 If there are no additional teams available, then the remaining slots are to be determined by a last-chance regional qualifier.

-In the event that a team would be invited to a particular stage based on more than one regional VRS, they are considered to have been invited based on the region with greater representation in the Major (i.e., Europe, then America, then Asia).

 ### Team Rosters
 #### Team Requirements